tabletopmanoa/Tabletop-Manoa-Website/README.md

 ![image](https://cloud.githubusercontent.com/assets/17040099/24215014/7f8513f6-0edb-11e7-9885-ae784b995aca.png)

 ## Manage Games
 If users are following a game, the link will be here.
-Also would be the information on games are are in charge of.
+Also would be the information on games they are in charge of.
 ![image](https://cloud.githubusercontent.com/assets/17040099/24226056/5495f69c-0f08-11e7-9989-e366ff088c8d.png)

 ## Coordinate a Game